-There are four different avenues for vaccination but each will only provide one type of vaccine.
+There are different avenues for vaccination but some will only provide one type of vaccine.
 People can choose according to the type of vaccine they want, when-and-if different options are available.

-Community Vaccination Centres (CVCs): there are 29 CVCs open to the public from February 26 onwards.
-Eight centres will provide Sinovac, while the remaining 21 will provide the BioNTech vaccine.
+Community Vaccination Centres (CVCs): there are currently 14 CVCs open to the public.
+Three centres will provide Sinovac, while the remaining 11 will provide the BioNTech vaccine.

-Residents must register using a 24-hour online system which opened on February 23.
-CVCs open from 8am to 8pm every day.
-People must bring their identity card, documents proving they are in one of the priority groups, and the letter or message confirming their appointments if a booking was made.
+Most CVCs open from 8am to 8pm every day.
+People must bring their identity card, and the letter or message confirming their appointments if a booking was made.

-Clinics: People can also get Sinovac at one of the 18 clinics operated by the Hospital Authority from February 26.
+Clinics: People can also get Sinovac at one of the 14 clinics operated by the Hospital Authority.
 Registration is required.
-From March 2 onwards, over 1,500 private clinics also provide Sinovac, with eight medical groups also providing BioNTech.
+Over 1,500 private clinics also provide Sinovac, with eight medical groups also providing BioNTech.